craigwardman/ChunkingRedisClient/README.md

 # JsonRedis
-A library which wraps the StackExchange.Redis client, specifically using JSON serialisation, and adds functionality such as streamed reading/writing and sliding expiration.
+A library which wraps the StackExchange.Redis client, specifically using JSON serialisation, and adds functionality such as chunked reading/writing and sliding expiration.

 The purpose of this library is to create a re-usable library of code (NB. which I need to put into a NuGet package) for wrapping the StackExchange.RedisClient and solving the issues I usually need to solve.